unm-historiography/metahistory/essays/non-western/meiji-restoration-japanese-historiography.md

 ### Bibliography

+Borton, Hugh.
+"A Survey of Japanese Historiography."
+In _The American Historical Review_ Vol. 43, No. 3: 489-499. https://www.jstor.org/stable/1865611

 Fukuzawa, Yukichi. _An Outline of a Theory of Civilization_.
 Translated by David A. Dilworth and G. Cameron Hurst.
 Tokyo: Sophia University, 1973.

 Jansen, Marius B.  _The Making of Modern Japan_.
 Cambridge: Belknap Press, 2000.

+Karlin, Jason G. _Gender and Nation in Meiji Japan: Modernity, Loss, and the Doing of History._ Honolulu: University of Hawaii Press, 2014.